Everyday Speech Therapy Exercises

 Free Speech Therapy Exercises

-Speech therapists love to use games to help teach the children.
+Speech therapists love to incorporate games to help reinforce new skills.
 It’s fun and engaging and children are more likely to retain the information if they are enjoying the work.
 However, you do not have to go to the nearest toy store and load up on a bunch of games.
-20 Questions and I Spy are two examples of speech therapy exercises at home that can be very enjoyable and will assist with homework.
-They are also easy to play during car rides while running errands or during daily commutes to work, school, and speech therapy.
+Tic Tac Toe, 20 Questions and I Spy are examples of games that can be played at home and make speech therapy homework more enjoyable.
+Old game boards, dice, and spinners can be used to get some speech practice in.

 Looking for speech therapy services?
 Click here to learn about our virtual speech therapy services.